opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param image: Input 8-bit or floating-point 32-bit, single-channel image.

-    :param eigImage: The parameter is ignored.
+    :param eig_image: The parameter is ignored.

-    :param tempImage: The parameter is ignored.
+    :param temp_image: The parameter is ignored.

     :param corners: Output vector of detected corners.